jsjoeio/joeprevite.com/content/2020-06-16-hey-email-review/index.md

 ### Granular Notification Control

-I think back when I was interviewing for jobs (before my current one) and how I constantly checked my email for specific threads.
+I think back to when I was interviewing for jobs (before my current one) and how I constantly checked my email for specific threads.
 I almost went out of my way to set up special notifications through [IFTTT](https://ifttt.com/) to solve the issue of ONLY getting notifications for particular contacts.

 HEY has this feature out-of-the-box!
 Pretty sweet.